Hikvision USA and Dahua Technology USA are due to be marketing their products at ISC West, according to the event’s interactive floor plan.

 The company will be showcasing a new camera at the event which reportedly has “thermal imaging-based fire detection, temperature monitoring, [and] cigarette smoking detection” capabilities.

 Hikvision was placed on the “Entity List” with Dahua and several other leading Chinese surveillance companies, including Megvii, SenseTime and Yitu Technologies.

 However, other than Hikvision and Dahua, none of the other companies are expected to be at ISC West.

 In 2018, the Financial Times reported that Hikvision had sold local authorities nearly 1,000 facial recognition cameras to be placed at mosques across Xinjiang.

 IPVM also found that the company had been openly marketing AI enabled cameras that were allegedly capable of automatically identifying Uyghurs.

-Hikvision has denied any wrongdoing, telling the The Global Times: “We have never and would never conduct business operations that are based on the condition of violating human rights.”
+Hikvision has denied any wrongdoing, “We have never and would never conduct business operations that are based on the condition of violating human rights.”

-The US-China Economic and Security Review Commissions’s 2019 report to congress recently warned of the threats posed by Chinese biometric surveillance companies.
+The US-China Economic and Security Review Commission’s 2019 report to congress recently warned of the threats posed by Chinese biometric surveillance companies.